dlin-me/saasu/README.md

 ItemInvoiceItem | Invoice
 TradingTerms | Invoice, Contact

-You don't create or delete weak entities by themselves.
-Instead, you work with weak entities by assigning them to  main entities as properties.
+You don't create or delete weak entities, instead, you work with weak entities by assigning them to  main entities as properties.

 #### Special entities
-*Tag* and *DeletedEntity* are special in that they are not actually entities in definition but technically they are DTO objects used mainly for searching purpose.
-That means, it is nosense to 'Create' a *DeletedEntity* (you delete an entity instead) or to 'Create' a *Tag* (you attach words to a entity as 'tag's).
+*Tag* and *DeletedEntity* are special in that they are not actually entities by definition but technically they are DTO objects used mainly for searching purpose.
+That means, it is a nosense to 'Create' a *DeletedEntity* ( you delete an entity instead) or to 'Create' a *Tag* ( you attach words to a entity as 'tag's).

 Entity Class | Criteria Class  | Usage
 ------------ | -------------    | ----------
 DeletedEntity | DeletedEntityCriteria  | Used to search for deleted entities Tag | TagCriteria | List all tags used or search entities by tags

 #### Action entities
-These two types of entities are very special in that they are not entity at all but representation of actions you would like the Saasu API to do.
+These two types of entities are very special in that they are not entity at all but representation of actions you would like the Saasu API to take.

 Class | Usage